memgraph/docs/cypher-manual/reading-existing-data.md

 first variable listed.
 If the values are equal, the results are sorted by the second variable, and so on.

-Example.
-Ordering by first name descending and last name ascending.
+For example, ordering by first name descending and last name ascending:

 ```cypher
 MATCH (n :Person) RETURN n ORDER BY n.name DESC, n.lastName;